wlee88/cheesus/README.md

 - API available at http://localhost:3000
 - Frontend available at http://localhost:4200

+## 📁 Project Structure

+## 📦 Packages
+- [@cheesus/api](packages/api/README.md) - The API for the Cheesus project.
+It is built using the NestJS framework.
+Simply reads the types from contracts and services appropriately.
+- [@cheesus/frontend](packages/frontend/README.md) - The frontend for the Cheesus project.
+It is built using Angular.
+- `@cheesus/contracts` - The contracts for the Cheesus project.
+It is built using TypeScript and Zod for validation.
+Contains all the shared DTOs and validation for the API and Frontend.

+## 🤝 Cross Repo communication
+- `@cheesus/contracts` - contains all the shared DTOs and validation for the API and Frontend
+- ts-rest/core is used as the client library in the frontend and gives us a type safe client between API and client.
+  - It allows us to make direct changes to the api - and gain immediate typesafety/feedback in the frontend.

 ## ⛙ CI/CD
 - Github actions is used for CI (not yet CD)